 - A Georgia driver’s license, even if it’s expired

 - A valid U.S. passport

-- A valid employee photo ID from any department, branch, entity or agency of the U.S. government, Georgia or any county, municipality, authority, board or other Georgia state entity
+- A valid employee photo ID card from any department, branch, entity or agency of the U.S. government or any state, county, municipality, authority, board or other Georgia entity

 If you don’t have an acceptable form of photo identification, you can get a free voter ID card from the Department of Driver Services or any county registrar’s office.